 - I’m Black and I’m Sober: The Timeless Story of a Woman’s Journey Back to Sanity by Chaney Allen

 - Quit Like a Woman by Holly Whitaker

 - We Are the Luckiest by Laura McKowen

-Other books that are more educational and instruction include This Naked Mind: Control Alcohol by Annie Grace, The Big Book of Alcoholics Anonymous, Sober Curious by Ruby Warrington, Freedom from Our Addictions by Russell Brand, and Rewired by Erica Spiegelman.
+Other books that are more educational and instructional include This Naked Mind: Control Alcohol by Annie Grace, The Big Book of Alcoholics Anonymous, Sober Curious by Ruby Warrington, Freedom from Our Addictions by Russell Brand, and Rewired by Erica Spiegelman.

 How Evolve Indy Can Help You with Addiction Today

 At Evolve Indy, we know all about addiction recovery resources.
-We’ve read the books, watched the movies, and heard the podcasts.
+We’ve read books, watched movies, and heard podcasts.
 More than that, we’ve also read the research and done the work.
 We have programs to meet your needs.
 We care about your success in recovery.
 We have a wide variety of programs that blend traditional and non-traditional therapies to treat alcoholism and addiction.
 Our programs range from residential to outpatient, and we will work with you to find the best fit for you.
 Contact us today to see how we can best support you in your journey to sobriety.